Hidden Gems in Lisbon

 Aqueduct in Lisbon

-A real Lisbon insider tip that only few tourists know about: the Aqueduto das Águas Livres
+A real hidden gem in Lisbon that only few tourists know about: the Aqueduto das Águas Livres

 The Aqueduto das Águas Livres is a huge aqueduct in the east of Lisbon.
 It spans an incredible length of 19 km and is up to 65 m high.

-It’s strange that so few tourists go to see it, because it’s actually really impressive and one of our favorite viewpoints in Lisbon.
-All the better, because your photos will be free of other people.
+It’s strange that so few tourists go to see it because it’s actually really impressive and one of our favorite viewpoints in Lisbon.
+And the best: your photos will be free of other people.

 If you climb the aqueduct to the top, you’ll have a great view of the north of Lisbon.
 You can find the opening hours of the aqueduct here.